 Disclosure: This post contains affiliate links for your convenience.
 Click here for my full disclosure policy.

 How to Build a Hand Made Farm Table

 Staging/ Home Decor

 This may be my longest post to date.
 But also the largest project, and I have to admit that the work itself was done by my husband and I was merely his helper.
-We decided to build a reclaimed barn wood table from scratch.
+We decided to build a farm table using reclaimed barn wood from scratch.
 Our first stop was to an awesome secret spot, secret because I’ve been forbidden from sharing its location, to pick out the wood.
-Yet if you google, it’s easy to find *wink* This place had a huge selection of slabs, doors, and everything wood.
+It’s really no secret, its located in New Jersey.
+Go ahead and google, it’s easy to find *wink* This place had a huge selection of slabs, doors, and everything wood.
 Most of the wood comes from salvaged barns in Ohio!

 Back to the table, we decided on three thick slabs to make a decent size table.
 As you can see they weren’t exactly the same size so they needed to be trimmed.